多媒体测试系统

 sudo pico /etc/profile

-Add these lines to /etc/profile to the end of the file:
+Add the following lines to /etc/profile file at the end

 Then save it and reload your profile